ADV99/ParticleNet_FCCSW/README.md

 Here skip the first step, assuming the samples have already been generated and are available.
 The second step is performed and explained inside `FCCAnalyses/` .

-We observe that the codes presented here will be subject to developments as our work continues.
+We observe that the codes presented here will be subject to developements as our work continues.